1 JOHN 5:13-17

 The one limitation or condition to this assurance of answered prayer is that the thing you request in prayer be according to “His (God’s) will” (v.
 14).
 Elsewhere in the New Testament, we are taught that prayer to be effective must be “in Jesus’ name” (John 14:13).
 Jesus’ name is not some sort of magical formula.
 You can pray in Jesus’ name only when you are properly related to Him.
 Prayer must proceed from a righteous life (James 5:16; 1 John 3:22) and from unselfish motives (James 4:3).
 Prayer also must be offered in faith (Matt.
 21:22; James 1:6).

 However, the statement, “According to His will” seems to be the inclusive way of setting forth the fundamental condition of effectual prayer.
 This implies that you realize God’s infinite wisdom and will and you subordinate your desires to it.
 This is not a restriction to your freedom but a safeguard to it.
 “The marvelous and supernatural power of prayer consists, not in bringing God’s will down to us, but in lifting our will up to His.”
 I like what William Barclay wrote.
 He writes, “The ultimate test of any request is, Can we say to Jesus, “Give me this for your sake and in Your name?”
-If your request would bring honor and glory to Christ, then it would be granted.
-Prayer to a large extent has to do with your motive and the will of God.
+Your request would be granted if it would bring honor and glory to Christ.
+Prayer has to do with your motive and the will of God.

 Second, the consciousness that we have our request (v.
 15).
 The phrase “if we know” does not suggest some sort of doubt.
-Actually the phrase should have read “And since we know.”
+The phrase should have read “And since we know.”
 This is the point.
 When you align your prayer to the will of God, He will listen; and you can be certain that if he listens, He will give a definite answer.
-Therefore begin to pray with confidence.
+Therefore, begin to pray with confidence.
 Knowing God’s will ensures confidence in prayer.
-There are many Christians who don’t have confidence in prayer because they don’t know the will of God.
+There are Christians who do not have confidence in prayer because they do not know the will of God.
 In the model prayer, Jesus taught us to pray “Your will be done on earth as it is done in heaven” (Matt.
 6:10).
 In the garden of Gethsemane Jesus demonstrated to us the supreme example of prayer in the will of God.

 Third, the duty of intercessory prayer (vv.
 16-17).

 In verses 14 &15 the Apostle John has spoken of the efficacy of prayer in general terms, now he proceeds to speak of the effectiveness of praying in a particular direction, which is intercessory prayer.
 What is intercessory prayer?
 It is a prayer offered on behalf of another person.
-Perhaps besides the prayer of adoration or praise, intercessory prayer is the most important form of prayer.
-This does not mean that you have to ignore your own petition or supplication.
-You don’t neglect to pray for yourself but you don’t spend all of your time praying for yourself.
+Besides the prayer of adoration or praise, intercessory prayer is the most important form of prayer.
+This does not mean that you must ignore your own petition or supplication.
+You do not neglect to pray for yourself, but you do not spend all your time praying for yourself.
 You pray for yourself, but you pray more for others.
-When you do that your life does not become self-centered, but Christ and others-centered.
-Intercessory prayer is unquestionably one of the highest privileges of the Christian life, and also one of its most sacred responsibilities.
+When you do that, your life does not become self-centered, but Christ and others-centered.
+Intercessory prayer is unquestionably one of the highest privileges of the Christian life, and one of its most sacred responsibilities.

 When you remove yourself from Christ and you join fellowship with the antichrist the battle lines are permanently drawn.
 The Gnostics by rejecting Christ had put themselves out of the reach of prayer.
 Whereas you and I cannot be adamant as to the precise form of sin, we know that this is a kind of sinning whose natural consequence is death (spiritual ruin).
 To pray for forgiveness of such sin is to pray for salvation outside of Christ and the Holy Spirit.